-3.0 Local Arrangements for the school
+2.0 Local Arrangements for the school

-- 3.1 All staff must be aware of the local arrangements for safeguarding relevant to the school in which they work; - 3.2 The local arrangements for Brick Lane School are as follows: - 3.3 Brick Lane School safeguarding arrangements are in line with local safeguarding partnership arrangements.
-The Tower Hamlets safeguarding partnership consists of the three safeguarding partners (the local authority; a clinical commissioning group for an area within the local authority; and the chief officer of police for a police force in the local authority area) - 3.4 The Local Authority Designated Officer or local equivalent is Melanie Benzey 020 7364 0677 or lado@towerhamlets.gov.uk - 3.5 All safeguarding referrals must be reported to the local authority Tower Hamlets Safeguarding Hub MASH 020 7364 5606 Extensions:5606/5601/5358/7796.
-Referrals for children and young people under 18 will be dealt with under the Children's safeguarding arrangements, whereas those 18 and above will be dealt with under the Adult safeguarding arrangements. - 3.6 The local authority safeguarding referral procedure is Tower Hamlets, as part of the Family Wellbeing Model, you may be asked to provide a CAF as well as this form.
-You should get feedback within 24 hours on this referral and we will proactively work with you and other services to ensure a service is provided to the child, even if it does not meet the thresholds for a statutory response as outlined in the Family Wellbeing Model.
+- 2.1 All team members must be aware of the local arrangements for safeguarding relevant to the school in which they work; - 3.2 The local arrangements for Brick Lane school are as follows: - 2.3 Brick Lane safeguarding arrangements are in line with local safeguarding partnership arrangements.
+The Tower Hamlets safeguarding partnership consists of the three safeguarding partners (the local authority; a clinical commissioning group for an area within the local authority; and the chief officer of police for a police force in the local authority area) - 2.4 The Local Authority Designated Officer or local equivalent is Melanie Benzie, 0207 364 0677 and lado@towerhamlets.gov.uk. - 2.5 All safeguarding referrals must be reported to the local authority.
+Tower Hamlets Safeguarding Hub MASH 020 7364 5606 Extensions:5606/5601/5358/7796 Referrals for children and young people under 18 will be dealt with under the Children's safeguarding arrangements, whereas those 18 and above will be dealt with under the Adult safeguarding arrangements. - 2.6 The local authority safeguarding referral procedure is through Tower Hamlets.
+As part of the Family Wellbeing Model, you may be asked to provide a CAF as well as this form.
+You should get feedback within 24 hours on this referral, and we will proactively work with you and other services to ensure a service is provided to the child, even if it does not meet the thresholds for a statutory response as outlined in the Family Wellbeing Model.